 - You might be able to resolve the situation quickly yourself by explaining to the person who is harassing you their behaviour is unwanted.

 - Make sure you’re informed.
 Find out the organisation’s policies and procedures for preventing and handling sexual harassment.
 Most companies take this issue very seriously.

 - Keep a diary documenting everything that happens, including what you’ve done to try stopping it.
 This can help if you make a complaint.

 - Get external information and advice, eg from the Equality Authority.
 The Equality Authority has a general remit to promote equality and can give advice and, in some cases, legal assistance if you wish to bring a claim of harassment under the Employment Equality Acts.

 - Tell someone.
 The person to talk to might be a Human Resource Manager.
 It there isn’t one you should report it directly to your employer, a supervisor/manager or health and safety representative (if your work has one).
 This situation might be able to be resolved informally, without any official complaint being made.

 - If the situation continues or is serious, you might need to make a formal (written) complaint that follows company policy.
 The person sexually harassing you might be officially warned, and required to have counselling.
 If the sexual harassment continues, there might be a mediation process.
 If all else fails, the person sexually harassing you might be fired.

 - If the person doing the sexual harassing is your employer or they do not do anything to stop it, it’s important you get outside support and advice.

-- The Equality Authority can provide you with information and assistance on issues of equality, discrimination and harassment.
+- Contact the Equality Authority - information and assistance on issues of equality, discrimination and harassment.
 See www.equality.ie or Locall 1890 245 545.